IBM/IBMDeveloper-recipes/multiple-jumphosts-in-ansible-tower-part-8/index.md

 `<<CHANGED>><f+++++++++ x.x`\
 `<<CHANGED>><f+++++++++ y.y`

 The ssh-agent is started, the key is added to the ssh-agent and the rsync command is executed to send the files from local /tmp/roles/ directory to ec2-user\@aakrhel005.yellowykt.com:/tmp/roles/.
-Note the single quotes in ----rsh='ssh...' and ----out-format='<<CHANGED>>%i %n%L'.
+Note the single quotes in --rsh='ssh...' and --out-format='<<CHANGED>>%i %n%L'.

 We just switch the last two parameters in order to retrieve the files from host endpoint (aakrhel005.yellowykt.com) to the local server as follows: